Did you know?

-The platform topside decks – which are 102 meters long, 80 meters wide and weigh 25,000 tons – will be located approximately 10 kilometers from the shore in a water depth of 86 meters.
+The platform topside decks – which are 102 meters long, 80 meters wide and weigh 25,000 tons – are located approximately 10 kilometers from the shore in a water depth of 86 meters.

 How is natural gas be transported?

 Natural gas from the Leviathan field will be transmitted through two 120-kilometer subsea pipelines directly to the Leviathan Platform.
 Natural gas will be processed at the platform before the treated gas and stabilized condensate flow from the platform through a northern entry pipeline connected to the INGL (Israel Natural Gas Lines) national gas transmission system, as defined in the National Outline Plan.

 What does this mean for Israel?

 Connecting the Leviathan Platform to Israel via pipeline will make it possible for the Israeli energy sector to be based almost exclusively on electricity generated by natural gas – leading to a significant reduction in pollution and improved air quality in Israel.
-In addition, for the first time in history, Israel will become a significant energy exporter when flow of Leviathan natural gas begins.
+In addition, for the first time in history, Israel will become a significant energy exporter.

 What is the history?

 Noble Energy made the first discovery offshore Israel in 1999 and has discovered 40 trillion cubic feet (Tcf) of recoverable natural gas resources in the Eastern Mediterranean.
 Mari-B delivered first domestic gas in 2004, and Tamar currently fuels 70 percent of the country’s electricity generation.
 The Leviathan field, which holds 33 Tcf of natural gas resources in place (22 Tcf recoverable) and was discovered in December 2010, 125 kilometers west of Haifa, was one of the largest natural gas finds in the world in the last decade.
 The Leviathan Partnership invested $3.6 billion in development of the Leviathan field.
 With a total production capacity of 1.2 billion cubic feet of natural gas per day (Bcf/d), Leviathan will more than double the quantity of natural gas flowing to the Israeli economy today.

 Leviathan by the numbers

-- 47 meters – height of the platform above sea level
+- 98 meters – height of the platform foundation

-- 86 meters – depth of water where platform is located
+- 86 meters – depth of the water where the platform resides

 - 38,000 tons – weight of the platform's operational structure